postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 #### Publish specific API versions

-You can publish specific versions of your APIs to the private API network which helps API consumers understand which versions are ready for consumption vs what versions are still being worked upon.
+You can publish specific versions of your APIs to the private API network which helps API consumers understand which versions are ready for consumption vs which versions are still being worked upon.
+When you publish the versions of yout APIs to your Private API Network, only the versions visible to the consumers will get published and you can get resume back to your work-in-progress API versions anytime.

 <img alt="Publish specific API versions" src="https://assets.postman.com/postman-docs/publish-specific-api-versions-v9.jpg"/>

 #### GitHub import

-You make all your existing APIs that are lost in GitHub discoverable on the Private API network in one click when you import from GitHub.
+You can make all your existing APIs discoverable on the Private API network when you import from GitHub.

 <img alt="GitHub import" src="https://assets.postman.com/postman-docs/github-import-v9.jpg"/>

+To import from Github, see [Importing via GitHub repositories.](/docs/getting-started/importing-and-exporting-data/#importing-via-github-repositories)

 #### Built in Access Control

-Private API Network allows you to share APIs securely within your team using Postman RBAC, users will only see the APIs they have a Viewer role on in the Private API Network.
+Private API Network allows you to share APIs securely within your team using [Postman RBAC](/docs/collaborating-in-postman/roles-and-permissions/#api-roles), users will only see the APIs they have a Viewer role on in the Private API Network.
+This ensures an added layer of security for the Private API Network owners to not worry about exposing sensitive information.

 <img alt="Built in access control" src="https://assets.postman.com/postman-docs/built-in-access-control-v9.jpg"/>

 ## Discovering and consuming private APIs

 The Private API Network is a good place to learn about APIs shared within your team.
-You can browse private APIs in [the Private API Network](https://go.postman.co/network/private) under your team name, or explore public APIs in [the public API network](https://www.postman.com/explore).
+You can browse private APIs in [the Private API Network](https://go.postman.co/network/private) under your team name, or explore public APIs in [the public API network](https://www.postman.com/explore).ß

 > Private APIs are only visible to logged in users who are a part of your Postman team.